narottambisht/narottambisht/README.md

 ### Talking about Personal Stuffs:

-- 🛠 I’m currently focusing on Node, JavaScript, React, Mongodb, etc 💻.
+- 🛠 I’m currently focusing on Node, Typescript, JavaScript, React, Mongodb, etc 💻.
 - 👨🏻‍💻 I’m currently persuing Full Stack Development 🚀.
 - 🎨 I also love doing some Python stuff.
 - 📊 Have a keen interest in Data Science, too.